1932: Mount Rushmore Under Construction

 Doane Robinson, Gutzon Borglum and the Making of a Monument

 The idea for national memorial at Mount Rushmore had its genesis almost exactly a century ago.
-In 1923 a South Dakota lawyer turned historian called Doane Robinson began to think that the state's grand scenery, especially in the Black Hills area, was the ideal setting for an stirring work of art.
+In 1923 a South Dakota lawyer turned historian called Doane Robinson began to think that the state's grand scenery, especially in the Black Hills area, was the ideal setting for a stirring work of art.
 If something suitable could be planned, then, it could become a significant lure for visitors.

 Robinson had one particular site in mind.
 This was near a prominence called Harney Peak (now officially Black Elk Peak), where a formidable series of granite pillars rose out of a mountain that the Lakota people had long known as Tunkasila Šakpe Paha, or Six Grandfathers Mountain.